Qball613/LoRa-Mesh-GPS-Team-Awareness-Kit-TAK-/README.md

 **Tip:** Protobufs make it easy to add new fields (e.g., battery level, status) in the future without breaking compatibility.

-## Visualization and Team Awareness
+## Visualization and Team Awareness (Implementation Needed)
 - **Display:** Each node can be connected to a display (e.g., OLED, TFT, or mobile device via Bluetooth/serial) to show a live map of team positions.
 - **Integration:** Data can be exported to TAK/ATAK, QGIS, or custom mapping apps for advanced visualization.
 - **Alerts:** The system can generate alerts for out-of-bounds, lost comms, or proximity events.

-## Security and Privacy
+## Security and Privacy ✅ SCHEMA IMPLEMENTED
-- All GPS/location packets are signed to prevent spoofing and tampering.
+- All GPS/location packets will be signed using the CryptographicSignature protobuf message to prevent spoofing and tampering.
 - Only authenticated nodes can participate and view team locations.
 - Location data is not sent to the cloud or external servers—mesh only.
+- Signature verification and cryptographic protocols defined in `/lora_mesh/v1/common.proto`.

 ---